 Double Double is, at its heart, the sound of friendship.
-Neil Douglas Fraser and Landon Turlock first met in 2008 during junior high.
-At the time, Fraser played drums and Turlock played lead guitar, and the pair bonded over a mutual love of pop punk and classic rock.
-After a few failed attempts at starting bands together, the two settled into a fast friendship.
-It wasn't until a few years after graduation that Double Double's folk blend began to brew.
+Neil Douglas Fraser and Landon Turlock first met in 2008 during junior high in rural Alberta.
+Fraser played drums, Turlock played lead guitar at the time, and the pair bonded over a mutual love of pop-punk and classic rock.
+After a few attempts at starting bands, the two settled into a fast friendship.
+However, it wasn't until a few years after graduation that Double Double's folk blend began to brew.

-The folk duo have recently begun to perform with Christina Kruszewski and Jessamy Vegter, filling out their live and studio sound with three part harmony, gentle keys, ukulele, and driving rhythms.
+The folk duo recently expanded their line-up to include long-time collaborators Christina Kruszewski and Jessamy Vegter, filling out their live and studio sound with three-part harmony, gentle keys, ukulele, and driving rhythms.